Samsung DVE45T3400W Dryer Relay Replacement Guide

 Why is my DVE45T3400W dryer running but not heating after I replaced the relay?

 If your DVE45T3400W still doesn’t heat after relay replacement, verify that all wire harnesses are fully connected to the new control board, especially the connector to the heating element circuit.
-Also confirm that you installed the correct replacement board part number.
-Test continuity through the entire heating circuit including the thermal fuse and high-limit thermostat, which can also prevent heating if they fail.
+Also, confirm that you installed the correct replacement board part number.
+Test continuity through the entire heating circuit, including the thermal fuse and high-limit thermostat, which can also prevent heating if they fail.

 Can a faulty relay on the DVE45T3400W cause other problems besides no heat?

 While the heating relay’s primary function is controlling heat, a relay failure on the DVE45T3400W can sometimes cause control board errors or prevent other cycles from functioning if the relay shorts and damages the board.
-However, most relay failures result specifically in loss of heating while other dryer functions continue normally.
+However, most relay failures specifically result in loss of heating while other dryer functions continue normally.

 Is it safe to test the relay on my DVE45T3400W with a multimeter?